Lanark–Frontenac–Kingston voters contemplate life after Randy Hillier | CBC News

 "I think the biggest issue that's up for grabs by the incoming politicians for our riding is how are they going to ensure that our community catches up," Eady said.

-Hillier, who declined to be interviewed for this story, was first elected in the riding as a Progressive Conservative in the 2007 provincial election after emerging as an outspoken activist for rural property rights.
+Hillier, who declined to be interviewed for this story, was first elected in the riding as a Progressive Conservative in 2007 after emerging as an outspoken activist for rural property rights.
 He went on to serve under four party leaders and was re-elected three times.

 In March 2019, Hillier was kicked out of caucus.

-In recent years, he has served as an Independent MPP and aligned himself with politicians such as Ontario Party Leader Derek Sloan and People's Party Leader Maxime Bernier, who said COVID-19 is not as dangerous as it's being made out to be, and believes the government didn't have to intrude so much into people's lives.
+In recent years, he has served as an Independent MPP and aligned himself with politicians such as Ontario Party Leader Derek Sloan and People's Party Leader Maxime Bernier.
+They say COVID-19 is not as dangerous as it's being made out to be and believe the government didn't have to intrude so much into people's lives.

-This past March, shortly before the Ottawa Police Service announced they had charged him in connection with his role in the Freedom Convoy protests, Hillier confirmed he would not be seeking another term.
+This past March, shortly before Ottawa police announced they had charged him in connection with his role in the Freedom Convoy protests, Hillier said he would not be seeking another term.

-The charges, none of which has been proven in court, include assaulting a peace or public officer.
+The charges, none proven in court, include assaulting a peace or public officer.

-Michelle Staines said Hillier's behaviour by the end of his reign was "extremely disappointing."
+Michelle Staines said Hillier's behaviour by the end of his time as MPP was "extremely disappointing."

 "I didn't vote for him to start with, so obviously I wasn't a huge fan," said Staines, who lives just outside Perth, Ont., and attends the town's Algonquin College campus as a mature student.